Sarah Duncan – pre Sleeping Lion

 Ethical and Sustainable Business

 I have watched with interest as sustainability has forced its way onto the business agenda.
-Having read extensively around the subject, in 2019 The Ethical Business Book was published (and subsequently shortlisted and Highly Commended at The Business Book Awards 2020).
+Having read extensively around the subject, in 2019 I wrote The Ethical Business Book which was published by LID (and subsequently shortlisted and Highly Commended at The Business Book Awards 2020).

-I’ve had the pleasure and privilege of working with some great companies over the years (both in full time employment and as Sleeping Lion).
+I’ve had the pleasure and privilege of working with some great companies over the years.